sdiehl/write-you-a-haskell/003_lambda_calculus.md

 Variables that appear multiple times in an expression are only bound by the inner most binder.
 For example  the $x$ variable in the following expression is bound on the inner lambda, while $y$ is bound on the outer lambda.
-This kind of occurrence is referred as *name shadowing*.
+This kind of occurrence is referred to as *name shadowing*.

 $$
 \lambda x y. (\lambda x z. x + y)